alexgmello/viewport-unit/README.md

 # viewport-unit
-Trying out the CSS' viewport units
+This is just me trying out the CSS' viewport units.
+Having some fun with them to have a better understanding of how they work.